Live Your Life for You, Not to Please Expectations

 1. Put on your oxygen mask first.

 The first step to getting rid of expectations is to treat yourself kindly.
-To take care of others, you have to put on your oxygen mask first — you can’t truly love other people if you don’t love your life first.
+To take care of others, you have to put on your oxygen mask first—you can’t truly love other people if you don’t love yourself first.
 Accepting ourselves fully (flaws included) is the foundation for a long-term friendship.
 When we accept who we are, there’s no room for other’s expectations.

 Being self-compassionate is like fresh oxygen to your mind.